hertssayf/ledgeboundgame-assignment-2/README.md

 ## Brief Introduction
-This repository contains the game **LedgeBound** developed for the Software Development 2 module.
-The project is a 2D platform game inspired by the hit classic Mario.
+This repository contains the game **LedgeBound** developed for the Software Development 2 module. **LedgeBound** is a 2D platform game inspired by the hit classic Mario.

 ---